 MIT’s diverse sports programming takes place within a sprawling athletic complex that encompasses 10 buildings and 26 acres of playing fields.
 The outside facilities include 16 tennis courts as well as fields for softball, baseball, and track events.
 Seasonal facilities include the Sailing Pavilion, the Pierce Boathouse, and the Johnson Ice Rink.
 In 2002, MIT’s state-of-the-art Zesiger Sports and Fitness Center (the Z-Center) opened, joining the Rockwell Cage, the duPont Gymnasium, and the Johnson Athletic Center as the heart of the central Department of Athletics, Physical Education and Recreation Complex.
 The Z-Center offers MIT Sloan students easy access to outstanding collection of athletic facilities, including cardio machines, free weights, squash and basketball courts, floor hockey, volleyball, and an Olympic-class, 50-meter pool.
 In 2006, the Z-Center pool and cardio machines earned awards for “Best Swimming Pool” and “Best Cardio Gym” in the Metro Boston area, on the CBS4Boston.com “A-List.”
 Programming options available at the Z Center include swim classes from youth to master’s levels, American Red Cross safety training classes, massage therapy, group exercise classes, golf instruction, and personal training services.

-Throughout the academic year, MIT also offers competition in 19 different intramural sports, each participating in multiple leagues based on skill levels.
-In 2010-11, more than 1,000 teams registered to participate in intramurals ranging from bowling to ice hockey and flag football to table tennis.
+Throughout the academic year, MIT also offers competition in 17 different intramural sports, each participating in multiple leagues based on skill levels.
+Activities range from bowling to ice hockey and flag football to table tennis with over 2,500 participants.

 “I love being in a place that is such a nexus of people and ideas — people coming to learn something new and to define themselves.
 Being a part of that process is a real honor and a real gift.”